qdm12/courses/Cloud computing/Session 1/readme.md

     bbl up --aws-access-key-id YOUR-ACCESS-KEY-ID --aws-secret-access-key YOUR-SECRET-ACCESS-KEY
     ```

-1. Connect to it with:
+1. Export environment variables generated with:

     ```bash
     eval "$(bbl print-env)"
     ```

 You can delete the Bosh Director infrastructure with:

 ```bash